📅December 14, 2025

 FAQ

-#### How soon after a holiday feast should I start a morning routine?
+How soon after a big holiday meal should I start these morning habits?

 Start the next morning — no need to wait until Monday or New Year's Day.
 Your body begins recovering as soon as you give it supportive cues: hydration, movement, and mindful eating.
 Even one intentional day makes a measurable difference in glucose response.